Ritz Carlton Kyoto

 Fantastic ESPA Spa in the heart of Kyoto

 Amazing choice of cuisine and stunning sympathetic restaurant design

 Ensure you make time to relax at the beautiful spa and pool, after a day of sightseeing, a perfect way to unwind.Scott Dunn team

 Get a table in the middle of Mizuki to enjoy delights from all three counters: teppanyaki, sushi and tempura.Scott Dunn team

 Request a room on the second floor on the Kamogawa River side for beautiful and serene views.Scott Dunn team

-Located on the banks of the Kamogawa River the Ritz Carlton is Kyoto's newest five star property opened in February 2014.
+Located on the banks of the Kamogawa River the Ritz Carlton is Kyoto is amongst the best that the city has to offer.
 Sympathetically drawing inspiration from the river in design, the hotel seamlessly incorporates nature inside and out.
 With just five storeys the hotel blends beautifully into Kyoto's skyline and provides an oasis in this bustling and culturally rich city.